AuthorizeNet/sdk-dotnet/README.md

 There is also a list of regular expressions which the sensitive logger uses to mask credit card numbers while logging.

-More information on the regular espressions used during sensitive data logging [can be found here](https://github.com/AuthorizeNet/sdk-dotnet/blob/master/Authorize.NET/Util/SensitiveDataConfigType.cs).
+More information on the regular expressions used during sensitive data logging [can be found here](https://github.com/AuthorizeNet/sdk-dotnet/blob/master/Authorize.NET/Util/SensitiveDataConfigType.cs).

 To unmask sensitive data, use the default `TextWriterTraceListener` and `ConsoleTraceListener`.
 ```